Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Create_UAN_Boot_Images.md

     The following example shows how to add a `vars.yml` file containing site-specific configuration values to the `Application_UAN` group variable location.

     These and other Ansible files do not necessarily need to be modified for UAN image creation.
+See [About UAN Configuration](#about_uan_configuration) for instructions for site-specific UAN configuration, including CAN configuration.

     ```bash
     ncn-m001# vim group_vars/Application_UAN/vars.yml